 USH Ambassador for North Carolina

-My name is Rebecca (Becca) Brown and I live in Durham, NC.
+My name is Rebecca (Becca) Brown and I live in the Triangle in NC.
 I’m excited to join the Usher Syndrome Coalition as the North Carolina Ambassador in their mission to reach and engage as many people affected by Usher syndrome in the state.

 A goal of the Ambassador Program is to bring the local community together and build that local connection among those with Usher syndrome in North Carolina.
 I was born with moderate to severe hearing loss and have been wearing hearing aids bilaterally since I was 3 years old.
 I began experiencing difficulties seeing in dim lighting in my mid-to-late 20s.
 It wasn’t until I moved to North Carolina from NY when I went in for a routine eye exam and she saw that I had signs of retinitis pigmentosa.
 I was officially diagnosed with USH2A in 2020 at the age of 34.
 I am still processing this diagnosis and learning ways to cope and adapt.
 As a mother of one little boy (and a baby on the way!)
 I have found great support, comfort, and solace in the “Awesome Moms with USH” community on Facebook.